 - A national of Bahrain or Saudi Arabia wishing to marry in Abu Dhabi with a bride or groom of a different nationality must provide a document showing consent from the bride or groom’s country, attested by the UAE Ministry/Dept. of Foreign Affairs.

 Find more: How to Marry in Sharjah?

-Cases wherein consent from a judge is required for Court Marriage:
+What are the Cases wherein consent from a judge is required for Abu Dhabi Court Marriage:

-- If the fiancé’s age is twice the age of the fiancée or more
+- If the fiancé’s age is twice that of the fiancée or more.

 You may want to know: Get Married in Ras Al Khaimah: What are the requirements?

 In order for you to get married to your partner in Abu Dhabi Judicial Department, you need to file for court marriage.
 There are a lot of issues that can arise when making an appointment, especially when requirements can vary depending on the circumstances of each contracting party to a marriage.